 Poul Grage, Percussion

 Poul appears in many guises from original contemporary jazz to street-theatre.
-He is currently merging hand drum techniques with drum kit in performance, utilising the Tar and Tamburello.
-Recent projects include ØÜ solo improvisation on drum kit with real time effects treatment and Elgar F's Calibrate The System.
-Performing with Jenny Game-Lopata since 1996, he featured on the Jenny Game Ensemble’s CD Jacinta’s Song (Move).
+Recent projects include international release and airplay with Elgar F's Calibrate The System, exploring solo improvisations on drum kit such as with real time effects treatment as "ØÜ" .
+Performing with Jenny Game since 1996, he featured on the Jenny Game Ensemble’s CD Jacinta’s Song (Move).
 Poul has along association with Michael Currie, emerging from the underground with Imogen’s Diary, Nusrat Ramble (aka Lucky Star Band) to the more recent Brechin and The Tony Lukav Three.
 His forays into composition gained airplay on ABC RN's The Lonely Planet, were featured on Talking Drums eponymous CD and at La Mama Theatre with playwright/performer Tee O’Neill, and supported dance duo SWACK's Best Short Work Award in the 1996 Melbourne Fringe Festival.
 Poul performs with percussion clowns Batacuda, the Westernport Regional Band (Community Big Band) and freelances on drums and percussion across many musical styles.
 Poul was a teacher and Music Coordinator at several Victorian secondary colleges for two decades.

 Michael Currie, Basses